Austro-Hungarian campaign in Bosnia and Herzegovina in 1878: Occupation

 The Austro-Hungarian Empire was forced to use five corps with a collective strength of 153,300 soldiers and 112 guns to subdue Bosnia and Herzegovina.
 The General Staff estimated there were 79,000 armed insurgents assisted (illegally) by 13,800 regular Ottoman soldiers with about 77 guns.
 Total Austro-Hungarian losses were almost 5,200: 946 dead, 272 missing, and 3,980 wounded.
 The unexpected violence of the campaign led to recriminations between commanders and political leaders.
 There is no reliable estimate of Bosnian or Ottoman losses.
 During the campaign, an article in the German-language Hungarian newspaper Pester Lloyd criticising the army's preparedness for the occupation was censored on the orders of Emperor-King Franz Joseph.

+Aftermath

 Following the occupation of Bosnia and Herzegovina, Austria-Hungary also occupied the Sanjak of Novi Pazar on September 10, 1879, implementing another one of the conclusions of the Congress of Berlin.